Skip to content

 Hot water is the third-largest energy category in most hotels, and laundry is one of its biggest consumers.
 Both offer meaningful savings through scheduling and technology.

 Water heating schedules.
 Most hotel water heaters maintain a constant temperature around the clock.
 But hot water demand follows predictable patterns: morning showers (6-9 AM), housekeeping (10 AM-2 PM), and evening showers (6-10 PM).
-Programmable water heaters or heat pump systems can reduce temperatures during low-demand periods and ramp up before peak usage, saving 10-20% on water heating energy.
+Efficient water-heating equipment and controls can reduce standby waste, but savings need to be modeled against health-code temperature requirements and your actual demand curve.

 Laundry operations.
 Commercial laundry is both water and energy intensive.
 Two adjustments make the biggest difference.
 First, optimizing wash loads to run full machines rather than partial loads (this sounds obvious, but housekeeping schedules often push partial loads to meet room turnover deadlines).
-Second, installing ozone laundry systems that clean effectively at lower water temperatures, reducing both water heating energy and water consumption by 30-40%.
+Second, installing systems that clean effectively at lower water temperatures, reducing both water-heating load and water consumption when verified against vendor measurement.

 Energy Monitoring Dashboards: What to Measure